bmw-ece-ntust/multimedia-wireless-network/Study notes A1.md

 Structure can include: a title page, an executive summary, a contents page, an introduction, terms of reference, procedure, findings, conclusions, recommendations, references/bibliography, appendices.

-# Ten Tips for Better Teamwork
+# Ten tips for better teamwork

 1. Clear about mission and goals: Teams need a shared understanding of their mission and goals.
 2. Encourage reasonable risks: Foster an environment where the team members feel comfortable taking risks.